 Often connected to other farm buildings and the farmhouse, they usually had many uses.
 Historic barns sheltered dairy cows, teams of oxen, horses, hay and crops.

-Some historic barns, on the other hand, were built specifically for one purpose, like Connecticut tobacco barns or Vermont dairy cows.
+Some historic barns, on the other hand, were built specifically for one purpose, like Connecticut tobacco or Vermont dairy cows.

 Northern New England’s historic barns often connect to the house and to other buildings, Thomas L. Hubka described such connected farm buildings as ‘Big House, Little House, Back House, Barn.’

 Though you might assume New Englanders connected their houses to outbuildings because of the weather, you would be only partly right.